NOTE: Analysis is mixed in with the relation of

 Frank is the one who comes to give Ben the news.
 No mention of Audrey is made.
 We suspect Mr. C is the father, but it would seem no one else does or else Ben wouldn't be so ready to give Cooper's old key to Frank, for Harry, as a momento.
 If a rape was suspected, he would be horrified by the intrusion of Cooper in their lives again, and with Frank bringing up the old case involving Cooper, he would be eager to learn what they know about Cooper, if anything.
-No, instead Richard is simply given as not having had a father.
+No, instead Richard is simply given as not having had a father, not even Billy Zane, with whom Audrey had sex not long before she was knocked into a coma, and maybe something happened to him in South America and people believe he's the father.
 Ben could have, as a grandfather, stepped in as a father figure, but no acknowledgement is given of this, only that they have been aiding him financially and then quit doing so.
-And no mention of Audrey.
+But no mention of Audrey.
 No mention of a mother.
 It is bizarre.

 Frank comes to give him the news and says nothing about Audrey or anyone getting in touch with her.
 When Ben says Richard never had a father, Frank doesn't ask about Audrey.